Rock Stars Who Have Been Knighted

 If some fans have their way, the list will keep growing.
 There are ongoing campaigns to bestow knighthoods on Jimmy Page and Brian May, though the respective guitarists for Led Zeppelin and Queen have yet to reach the final stage.
 But other stars most certainly have.

-Check out all of the Rock Stars Who Have Been Knighted above ... oh, and the one who opted out.
+Check out all of the Rock Stars Who Have Been Knighted below ... oh, and the one who opted out.